 Planting healthy, fast-growing aquatic plants is a good idea, as they can fight off algae naturally, preventing you from needing to step in to clean the tank too often.

 Use liquid fertilizer to strengthen them and use a fixed photoperiod of eight hours.
-This creates a natural, healthy ecosystem that stops algae from becoming a problem.
+This creates a natural, healthy ecosystem that stops algae from becoming problematic.

 What Are Some Algae-Eating Fish?